 Audit Fees.
 Audit fees consist of fees for professional services rendered for the audit of our year-end financial statements and services that are normally provided by Withum in connection with regulatory filings.
-The aggregate fees of Withum for professional services rendered for the audit of our annual financial statements, review of the financial information included in our Forms 10-Q for the respective periods and other required filings with the SEC for the period from December 8, 2015 (date of inception) to November 30, 2016 totaled approximately \$53,500.
+The aggregate fees of Withum for professional services rendered for the audit of our annual financial statements, review of the financial information included in our Forms 10-Q for the respective periods and other required filings with the SEC for the fiscal year ended November 30, 2017 and the period from December 8, 2015 (date of inception) to November 30, 2016 totaled approximately \$44,000 and \$53,500, respectively.
 The aggregate fees of Withum related to audit services in connection with our initial public offering totaled approximately \$53,500.
 The above amounts include interim procedures and audit fees, as well as attendance at audit committee meetings.

 Audit-Related Fees.
 Audit-related fees consist of fees billed for assurance and related services that are reasonably related to performance of the audit or review of our financial statements and are not reported under "Audit Fees."
 These services include attest services that are not required by statute or regulation and consultations concerning financial accounting and reporting standards.
-During the period from December 8, 2015 (date of inception) to November 30, 2016, we did not pay Withum any audit-related fees.
+During the fiscal year ended November 30, 2017 and the period from December 8, 2015 (date of inception) to November 30, 2016, we did not pay Withum any audit-related fees.

 Tax Fees.
-We did not pay Withum any fees for tax return services, planning and tax advice for the period from December 8, 2015 (date of inception) to November 30, 2016.
+We did not pay Withum any fees for tax return services, planning and tax advice for the fiscal year ended November 30, 2017 and the period from December 8, 2015 (date of inception) to November 30, 2016.

 All Other Fees.
-We did not pay Withum for any other services for the year ended November 30, 2016.
+We did not pay Withum for any other services for the fiscal year ended November 30, 2017 and the period from December 8, 2015 (date of inception) to November 30, 2016.